-Memory has a particular interest in Quality Improvement and Risk Management and believes that addressing core components of safety and quality care early in students’ education will serve them well throughout their clinical careers.
+Memory has a particular interest in professionalism in medical education and believes that addressing the core components including communication, ethical considerations, and focus on inter-professional or team-based practice early in students’ education will serve them well throughout their clinical careers.
 Through her work with the North Carolina Academy of PAs (NCAPA) and the North Carolina Providers Health Program (NCPHP), Memory has become a strong and vocal advocate for addressing burnout issues specific to the profession and to healthcare in general.

 Prior to obtaining her MHS degree from the Duke Physician Assistant program, Memory received her BS in Education and Athletic Training and her MS in Exercise Science from Appalachian State University.

 A North Carolina native, Memory is active in her community, serving on the Chatham County Department of Social Services Board, volunteering as a youth basketball coach, and participating in numerous animal-related volunteer activities.
 She lives with her partner and large pet family on the Haw River outside Pittsboro, NC and enjoys co-habiting with the abundant wildlife on the property.